 High stress is a contributing factor to heart attacks.
 Find a relaxation method that will help you de-stress like yoga, meditation, massage, or dedicated time to unwind and relax after work.
 If you have too much on your plate, delegate to other people, or ask for help.

 Unless you are living under a rock, you should be aware that smoking isn’t healthy.
 So if you are a smoker and you want to avoid a heart attack, you should quit smoking ASAP.
 Everyone should also avoid secondhand smoke due to its harmful effects.

 8. Exercise, exercise, exercise

 This point cannot be emphasized enough!
 A sedentary lifestyle is not healthy for your heart.
-You should have a goal to do 30 minutes of rigorous cardio (brisk walking, cycling, swimming) at minimum 5 times per week.
+You should have a goal to do 30 minutes of rigorous cardio (brisk walking, cycling, swimming) a minimum of five times per week.
 If you have a desk job, be sure that you take breaks to walk around for a few minutes every hour.
-An extra bonus to exercising is increased endorphins to boost your mood and potential weight loss if you’re overweight, which will benefit your heart.
+A bonus to exercising is increased endorphins to boost your mood and potential weight loss if you’re overweight, which will benefit your heart.

-If you suspect that you might be experiencing a heart attack, acting quickly can greatly improve your chances for survival.
+If you suspect that you might be experiencing a heart attack, acting quickly can significantly improve your chances of survival.
 Calling 911 is the quickest way to get emergency care.
 If you are in a public building, there may be a defibrillator on-site.
-Defibrillators have easy-to-use instructions for anyone to use while you are waiting for an ambulance.
-If available take an aspirin as soon as possible which will slow down clotting of your blood.
+Defibrillators have easy-to-use instructions for anyone to use while you are waiting for an ambulance if available take aspirin as soon as possible, which will slow down the clotting of your blood.

 There are nutritional supplement products that you can take that will help you have a healthier heart.
 L-arginine Plus® is one of these products.